 The problems with H.265

 Latency: The more complex the encoding algorithm, the greater the image latency.
-Also, decompression has to be factored in i.e. decoding the data into a usable, viewable image.
+Also, decompression has to be factored in, i.e. decoding the data into a usable, viewable image.
 The more complex the encoded video is, the longer this takes.
-Where real-time image monitoring is a key requirement, this impact in terms of latency can be a significant issue, effectively ruling out H.265 adoption, where low latency is critical for the time being.
+Where real-time image monitoring is a crucial requirement, this impact in terms of latency can be a significant issue, effectively ruling out H.265 adoption, where low latency is critical for the time being.

 Multi-screen limitation: In real-world conditions, the increased processing power needed for H.265 reduces the capacity for simultaneous live view and playback.
 While this may be acceptable for single-scene applications (e.g. where monitoring is focused on a single entrance or exit), for large-scale surveillance solutions where control room operators are used to viewing up to 16 cameras simultaneously as standard, they may now discover they can only view four.